bmgarza/command-selector-menu/documentation/desired-feature.md

     properly test the navigation through the configuration that was passed through to the program.
 I could potentially test shell executions, but the shell execution is basically just a wrapper for the node child_process functions so there isn't much to test there.
+* Add dynamic environment selection for linux environments.
+  * It is not a given that the bash environment is the default, or even exists, within a given linux distribution.
+Using the confirmEnvExistance to cycle through the set of possible Linux environments until one that exists would address this, but would add some amount of delay before the selected command is finally run (though I think the worst case scenario for this check would be roughly a 200 ms delay)
+    * confirmEnvExistance depends on the whereis command, which is included with the util-linux package.
+If this would be implemented, a check to see if the whereis command exists would also be necessary.
+  * That being said, it is the most prevalent command line, and I'd be willing to bet that the systems where having csm makes sense has 100% overlap with systems that have the bash environment (even if it isn't the default environment).